atropos-null/LS/py109/py109_studyguide.md

 greet()
 print(message)  # Prints "Global message" - global variable remains unchanged
 ```
 In this example, the local message variable inside the greet() function shadows the global message variable.
 They are entirely separate variables that happen to share the same name.
+Further, this code demonstrates Python's variable scope rules, specifically highlighting how variables defined in the global scope cannot be reassigned within a function's local scope without using the global keyword.

 Key Behaviors of Shadowing
 1.  **​Separate Variables**​: The shadowing variable and the shadowed variable are completely separate - they exist in different scopes and refer to different objects in memory.